217heidai/deskmini310_hackintosh/README.md

 * After macOS installed done ([Installation Guide](https://www.tonymacx86.com/threads/unibeast-install-macos-mojave-on-any-supported-intel-based-pc.259381/)), please open `config.plist` and  fill few SMBIOS info by Clover Configurator.

-* ~~If you use `BCM94352Z` , please move BCM94352Z/* to CLOVER/kexts/Other.~~ （Unverified）

 * If you need to move CLOVER/kexts/Other/* to /L/E&/S/L/E, please modify `InjectKexts` to `Detect` in `config.plist` by Clover Configurator.

 ## Tips

 * If you use `Chrome` , it is recommended to turn off `Chrome` completely when using `IGPU` operations(PS/FCP etc).[Chrome causing Final Cut Pro X to slow down, freeze, and crash](https://appleinsider.com/articles/19/06/20/chrome-causing-final-cut-pro-x-to-freeze-and-crash)

-* I will write some detailed tutorials (How to install macos and configure clover, etc.) in my free time, and this repository will be continuously updated until I  use the Deskmini310 no longer.

 ## Issues